akc42/html-editor/README.md

 -   **html**: The html to insert.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### getPath

 Returns the path through the DOM tree from the `<body>` element to the current current cursor position.
 This is a string consisting of the tag, id, class, font, and color names in CSS format.
 For example `BODY>BLOCKQUOTE>DIV#id>STRONG>SPAN.font[fontFamily=Arial,sans-serif]>EM`.
 If a selection has been made, so different parts of the selection may have different paths, the value will be `(selection)`.
 The path is useful for efficiently determining the current formatting for bold, italic, underline etc, and thus determining button state.
-If a selection has been made, you can has the `hasFormat` method instead to get the current state for the properties you care about.
+If a selection has been made, you can use the `hasFormat` method instead to get the current state for the properties you care about.

 ### getFontInfo